Frolic-chat/frolic-chat.github.io/wiki/features/high-quality-portraits.md

 Only links that resolve into images can be used, so make sure you're using a link that ends in `.png`, `.gif`, `.webp` or another image extension.

-A resolution between 400x400 pixels and 600x600 pixels will look good on most screens.
+An image as small as 200x200 pixels will still show considerable clarity improvement.
+Up to 400x400 pixels is ideal; the benefit is greatly reduced over that size.

-Your image should be square, as it will be show everywhere your F-List avatar already is.
+Your image should be square, as it will be show everywhere your F-List avatar is already displayed.

 ## Legacy
 Previously, the way to gain a high quality portrait required marking your profile with visible text.
 You would add `[url=https://iili.io/FL9Uolt.png]Rising Portrait[/url]` and thus, everyone would see that you use a custom chat client.
 This is highly undesirable as it turns you into a walking advertisement and in doing so, breaks the voice and narrative of your profile.